It's a Small World: 1966–2008 changes

+The opening day ceremony in May of 1966.

 When the ride was moved to Disneyland, the Tower of the Four Winds was scrapped.
 In addition, representations of children from the Pacific islands and the Arctic were added to the attraction, and the number of figures was expanded to 500.
 The ride was originally sponsored by Bank of America.
 It was an E-ticket attraction, which meant that only visitors with an E ticket—the highest tier of Disneyland admission ticket at the time—could ride.

 The facade was changed several times.
 The first major change occurred in 1977 where the clock tower had blue colors.
 Following the opening of another version of the ride at Disneyland Paris in 1992, the entire facade was given a pastel-colored scheme in 1993.
 In addition, the Bank of America canceled its sponsorship in 1992.
 The toy company Mattel agreed to sponsor the attraction in late 1991 and built a shop at the ride's exit the next year.
 The guest loading flow on and off the dock was reversed to accommodate the new gift shop's location; previously, guests entered the loading area from the western end of the dock, and exited from the eastern end.
 The ride was also given a modified version of John Debney's soundtrack used at Paris.
 Mattel dropped its sponsorship in 1999 and the store at the attractions exit no longer sold Mattel toys.
 In 2002, the original 1966 audio was brought back to the ride along with reverting the facade's colors to the classic white and gold scheme.